KoderuNoKo/DBMS_Neo4j_Demo/README.md

 - `01_MRI_Data` Raw MRI dataset (unzipped from `k57fr854j2-2.zip`)
 - `Radiologists Notes for Lumbar Spine MRI Dataset` Radiologists Notes for Lumbar Spine MRI Dataset/
 - `mri_export` Output folder for generated CSV files
-- `ml-latest` MovieLens dataset for TA submission
-	- `cleaned` (optional) cleaned csv files of MovieLens dataset in case of encoding failure

 ### Source code
 - `/MriExporter` Python module for processing the dataset.
 To use it run the following command.
 The module will automatically process the dataset in `./01_MRI_Data` into csv files in `./mri_export`